CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Ruins Battles: Gordi (80 words for 1)
     - 3PC Battles: Rulo (550 words for 1-3), Yasri (1250 words for 2-3)
     - Gansu Battles: Rulo (550 words for 1-3),  Sparfly (450 words for 1-2), Wetu (1100 words for 2)
+    - RL Battles: Zoomga!
+(300 words for 2-5), Arenica Hologram (100 words for 1), Kiru Hologram (100 words for 1), Lombri Hologram (100 words for 1), Lubu Hologram (100 words for 1), Maesc Hologram (100 words for 1), Nuig Hologram (100 words for 1), Sassi Hologram (100 words for 1), Suulan Hologram (100 words for 1), Tambo Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Zanthei Hologram (100 words for 1)
   - WATER:
     - Riza Battles: Sparfly (450 words for 1-2)
     - SurfaceC Battles: Droxa (1800 words for 3-5), Vota (800 words for 2), Knusha (1200 words for 0-2)